-Modern bike tourers have phones and cameras and GPSs and laptops and tablets and a whole manner of associated devices.
-This isn’t a debate about what we should be carrying, as we obviously don’t need electronic goods to travel by bike, but it is my experience that life is often made easier with them.
+Modern bike tourers have phones and cameras and GPSs and laptops and tablets… and a whole manner of associated devices.
+This isn’t a debate about what we should be carrying, as we don’t need electronic goods to travel by bike, but hey, life can often be made easier with their assistance.

-With sustainability and gadgets in mind, using an energy efficient dynamo hub to charge a few devices makes sense.
-The extra resistance incurred on a loaded bike is far from noticeable and it gives us the freedom to camp wherever we want!
+With sustainability and gadgets in mind, using an energy efficient dynamo hub to charge your devices makes sense.
+The extra resistance incurred on a loaded bike is far from noticeable and it gives us the freedom to camp wherever we want.

-This is actually the third dynamo power supply that we’ve used.
-We travelled over 27,000km on a Pedal Power + SIC and before that the Pedal Power + V4i.
-The PP+ products worked out great, although they were never that integrated solution that I’ve always dreamed of.
-But then Tout Terrain sent us their latest offering to review…
+This is the third dynamo power supply that I’ve used.
+I travelled over 27,000km with a Pedal Power + SIC and before that the Pedal Power + V4i.
+The PP+ products worked out great, although they were never that integrated solution that I’ve always dreamed of…

 Enter The Plug III.